Resources for Churches

 - Elect Oregon Synod Assembly voting representatives

-- Updating your constitution (every three years)
+- Updating your constitution (every three years – last update 2022)

 Annual Reports